wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 #Getting Ready to Tango

-Before we get down to coding it is really important that we get our development environment setup so that you can *Tango with Django!* You'll need to ensure that you have all the necessary components installed on your computer.
-This chapter outlines the five key components that you need to be aware or, setup and use:
+Before we get down to coding, it's really important that we get our development environment setup so that you can *Tango with Django!* You'll need to ensure that you have all the necessary components installed on your computer.
+This chapter outlines the five key components that you need to be aware of, setup and use.
+These are listed below.

-* Working with the Command Line
+* Working with the [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) or [Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe).
-* *Python* and your *Python* installation
+* *Python* and your *Python* installation.
-* The Python Package Manager *pip* and *Virtual Environment*
+* The Python Package Manager *pip* and *virtual environments*.
-* Integrated Development Environment (IDE)
+* Your *Integrated Development Environment (IDE)*, if you choose to use one.
-* Version Control System *Git*
+* A *Version Control System (VCS)*, *Git*.

-If you already have Python 2.7/3.5 and Django 1.9 installed and are familiar with the technologies mentioned, then you can skip straight to the [Django Basics chapter](#chapter-django-basics).
-Otherwise, below we provide an overview of the different components and why they are important.
+If you already have Python 2.7/3.5 and Django 1.9 installed on your computer, and are familiar with the technologies mentioned, then you can skip straight to the [Django Basics chapter](#chapter-django-basics).
+Otherwise, we below provide an overview of the different components and why they are important.
 We also provide a series of pointers on how to setup the various components.

-I> ###Development Environment
+I> ### Your Development Environment
+I> Setting up your development environment is pretty tedious and often frustrating.
+It's not something that you'd do everyday.
+Below, we have put together the list of core technologies you need to get started and pointers on how to install them.
 I>
-I> Setting up your development environment is pretty tedious and often a real pain because you only do it occasionally.
-I> Below we have put together the list of core technologies you need to get started and pointers on how to install them I> It is a good idea when setting up your environment to note down the steps you took - because invariably you will forget I> the next time you go to re-install everything on a new machine or someone else's machine.
+I> From experience, we can also say that it's a good idea when setting your development environment up to note down the steps you took.
+You'll need them again one day - whether because you have purchased a new computer, or you have been asked to help someone else set their computer up!
+Taking a note of everything you do will save you time and effort in the future.
+Don't just think short term!

 ## Python
-Tango with Django requires you to have installed on your computer a copy of the Python programming language.
-Any version from the `2.7` family (e.g. `2.7.5+`) or version `3.4+` will do.
-If you're not sure how to install Python and would like some assistance, have a look at **the chapter dealing with installing components**.
+To work with Tango with Django, we require you to have installed on your computer a copy of the Python programming language.
+Any version from the `2.7` family - with a minimum of `2.7.5` - or version `3.4+` will work fine.
+If you're not sure how to install Python and would like some assistance, have a look at [the chapter dealing with installing components](#section-system-setup-python).

 I> ### Not sure how to use Python?
-I>
-I> If you haven't used Python before or you simply wish to brush up on your skills, then we highly recommend that you check out and work through one or more of the following guides:
+I> If you haven't used Python before - or you simply wish to brush up on your skills - then we highly recommend that you check out and work through one or more of the following guides:
 I>
 I> * [**Learn Python in 10 Minutes**](http://www.korokithakis.net/tutorials/python/) by Stavros;
 I> * [**The Official Python Tutorial**](http://docs.python.org/2/tutorial/);